-Work has commenced on the development of performance measures and service levels for the management of stormwater and drainage assets in the Local Government Area - see Table 3.
+Work has commenced on the development of performance measures and service levels for the management of stormwater and drainage assets in the Local Government Area - see Table 27.
 The measures will continue to be refined over the coming 12 months, along with a process for monitoring and reporting against them.

-Table 21: Performance measures and levels of service
+Table 27: Performance measures and levels of service

-Key Performance Measure Level of Service Performance Measure Process Performance Target 2019-2020 Performance Quality Provide efficient method of collection and disposal of stormwater Customer Service Requests <50 per year 80 Function Ensure that stormwater systems meet community expectations Customer Service Requests relating to property flooding <5 per year, during heavy rainfall events 5 Safety Provide stormwater systems that are low risk to the community Reported hazards from customer service request <5 per year 0 Asset condition Condition assessment Percentage of pipes CCTV assessed per year (average) 2% 1% Asset condition Condition assessment Stormwater asset condition No asset in condition 5 0% of assets in condition 5
+Key Performance Measure Level of Service Performance Measure Process Performance Target 2020-2021 Performance Quality Provide efficient method of collection and disposal of stormwater Customer Service Requests <50 per year 90 Function Ensure that stormwater systems meet community expectations Customer Service Requests relating to property flooding <5 per year, during heavy rainfall events 5 Safety Provide stormwater systems that are low risk to the community Reported hazards from customer service request <5 per year 0 Asset condition Condition assessment Percentage of pipes CCTV assessed per year (average) 2% 1% Asset condition Condition assessment Stormwater asset condition No asset in condition 5 0% of assets in condition 5

-Notes: Condition ratings referred to in the table 3 are as follows:
+Notes: Condition ratings referred to in the Table 27 are listed in Table 28.